blct-w/Pedrl-Algorithm/README.md

 # Pedrl-Algorithm
-Key code and test data for Pedrl algorithm.
 This project is code in vs2017 with C# under .net core 2.1.
 This a restful WebApi project.
 The api service is code in the ["./Code/Pderl/Controllers/DemController.cs "](https://github.com/blct-w/Pedrl-Algorithm/blob/master/Code/Pderl/Controllers/DemController.cs);